How Much Do Swimmers Improve in a Season?

 This is where a Bayesian approach works best.
 Instead of determining whether the mean difference between the first and last swim times of the season is zero, which is uninformative, the Bayesian way is to determine how much have mean swim times improved, with associated probabilities.

-Let’s see the results from a Bayesian counterpart to the t test, on the sample of Freestyle swim times of 15-18 year old boys.
+Let’s see the results from a Bayesian counterpart to the t test, on a sample of Freestyle swim times of 15-18 year old boys.

 Instead of p-values, this Bayesian test provides an actual probability of improvement in swim times.
 We get estimates for mean and standard deviation of swim time improvements, along with credible or high density intervals.
 The probability that the mean improvement is more than zero is 95.9%, though the estimate is less precise and the 95% confidence interval includes zero.